nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **`add`**` TASK NAME [/d DEADLINE] [/m DESCRIPTION] [/p] [/t TAG 1, TAG 2...]`
 **`add`**` EVENT NAME /d START END [/m DESCRIPTION] [/l LOCATION] [/p] [/t TAG 1, TAG 2...]`

-This allows you to add a new task or event to the To-do List.
+You can add new tasks or events to the To-do List using the `add` command.

-Although there are many parameters, all of them except the name of the task/event  are optional.
+Although the list of parameters above looks intimidating, all of them except the name of the task are optional.
 Tasks will be turned into events automatically if there are two dates specified under the `/d` flag.

 Here are some common scenarios where you would use the various parameters: